guettli/usability/README.md

 my personal point of view.

-- enlarging the mouse coursor should very easy
+- enlarging the mouse coursor should very easy.
+With Ubuntu it is easy, if you know how to do it.
+See [Settings->Universal Access->Cursor Size](https://askubuntu.com/a/1040828/42348)
 - the default action should be visible very well.
 For example the button which gets "pressed" if I hit ENTER.
 - ctrl-plus ctrl-minus should increase/decrease the text size in every application.